Plex Server Rock-on

 • WebUI port - This is the port you will use to access the Plex UI.

-In this section we select the UID (User ID) and the GID (Group ID) under which the Plex server will run.
-Note that these must be the same as the user who owns the shares configured in the Plex Shares section above.
-We also get a chance to stipulate the version of Plex we want to use.
+The UID and GID must be the same as the user/group who owns the shares configured in the Plex Shares section above.

-• UID User ID (number) to run Plex as.
+• UID: User ID (number) to run Plex as.

 • GID Group ID (number) to run Plex as.